ASDSE/kineticsimfit/README.md

 ### Sample data

-Sample data for DBA, IDA and GDA is provided in **/Fitting/Samples** (<https://github.com/ASDSE/kineticsimfit/tree/master/Fitting/Samples>), results can be found here [Citation to be added]
+Sample data for DBA, IDA and GDA is provided in **/Fitting/Samples** (<https://github.com/ASDSE/kineticsimfit/tree/master/Fitting/Samples>), results can be found here https://doi.org/10.1039/D0CC03715J

 Each sample data has a descriptive name and an info file with the same name providing a good guess.
 A fit leaving only the rate constant of interest unfixed will give the results presented in the paper.